Skip to main content

 6. Apply Early Action/Early Decision

-Early decision applications offer the best chances of admissions but are also the most restrictive.
+Early decision applications offer the best chances of admission but are also the most restrictive.
 If you apply ED at UVA, you’re agreeing to attend if admitted.
-Early action doesn’t offer the same acceptance advantage as ED, but is far less restrictive; it’s non-binding, which means you’re not committed to attend UVA if accepted and have until May 1 to make a decision of whether or not to attend.
+Early action doesn’t offer the same acceptance advantage as ED, but it’s far less restrictive; it’s non-binding, which means you’re not committed to attend UVA if accepted and have until May 1 to decide whether or not to attend.

 Applying for early decision to UVA is a good strategy if UVA is your first choice and you’re positive it’s within your budget.
 Early action is a good option if you have a strong profile without your senior grades and want to wrap up your college search in advance and gain a slight edge in admissions.
 If neither of those applies to you, regular decision is a good path to follow.